5 Tips for Product Photography from Jungle Scout’s CEO

 - Lifestyle Images: Lifestyle images show someone using the product.
 This is where you want to really hone in on who your audience is, but more to come on that later.
 Lifestyle images can be vastly different, depending on what the product is.

 Let’s look at the pros and cons to DIY vs. professional product photography.
 Both have their own challenges, so it’s important to consider all aspects when deciding how you want to progress with your product photography.
+Knowing how to display and put forth the best version of your product is an integral part of product management, after all.

 Tip #1: Lighting is everything